-One has since returned to the jail, police said in a statement released Friday morning.
+One has since returned to the jail, police said in a statement Friday morning.

-A drug detection K-9 was -used to search of the pod, but no drugs were found, police stated.
+A drug detection K-9 was used to search of the pod, but no drugs were found, police said.

 Police said random cell searches are conducted regularly at both Denver jails and a drug detection dog is also used to regularly search the facilities.

-“In response to a recent review of the Denver Sheriff Department by independent consultants, the department is currently increasing its efforts to prevent contraband from entering the facilities,” officials stated Friday.
+“In response to a recent review of the Denver Sheriff Department by independent consultants, the department is currently increasing its efforts to prevent contraband from entering the facilities,” officials said.

 Police said they are adding three more drug detection K-9s.
 They have also put a captain in charge of facility security.AlertMe